CoffeeBrewer64/Antartican/README.md

 # Thanks

-Special thanks to Sanky and Skeelo (cover names): without them, this project wouldn't exist!
+Special thanks to @SankyMan and Skeelo (cover names): without them, this project wouldn't exist!

 # License

 This project is under the following terms:

 Anyone can use this however they please, with no limitations whatsoever.
-However, they agree that @CoffeeBrewer64, Sanky and Skeelo helped to create whatever is made with this project.
+However, they agree that @CoffeeBrewer64, @SankyMan and Skeelo helped to create whatever is made with this project.